trueos/trueos-docs/trueos-handbook/postinstall.rst

 of security used on the network.
 If the network you wish to connect to does not appear, try clicking the "Rescan" button.
-If you are unable to connect, or you wish to configure the connection at a later time, refer to the instructions in :ref:`Network Configuration`.
+If you are unable to connect, or you wish to configure the connection at a later time, refer to the instructions in :ref:`Network Manager`.

 .. index:: SSH, IPv6
 .. _Enable Optional Services: